 Before registering for the KSA session, please check your ABFM record to see which modules you have completed within the past three years.
 Visit the MC-FP section of the ABFM website for more information or call (877) 223-7437.

-If you have questions regarding this session, please contact us.
+If you have questions regarding this session, please contact us at (262) 512-0606.

 Before you participate, you have a little homework to do!

 If this is your first step in the Family Medicine Certification process, please be sure to contact the ABFM (877-223-7437) and obtain your ABFM ID.
 If you do not recall your password, please use the "Help!
 I forgot my password and/or username" link on the ABFM website to reset your password.
 If you have any questions about how many Family Medicine Certification activities are required for you at this time and/or when you need to complete them, the ABFM can assist you.
-The ABFM will charge a fee to take their test; the amount varies depending on your re-election cycle.
-This fee is in addition to the cost to participate in our program.
-You do not need to pay for the KSA activity in advance to earn credit for participation in the program.
-After completion of the KSA, if you owe your Family Medicine Certification process fee for the year, you will be prompted to pay this within your ABFM Physician Portfolio in order to receive credit for this activity.

-Registration deadline: midnight on February 6
+Registration deadline: midnight on October 9